LoopGlitch26/FreezeVirus/README.md

 ### Executing Batch File

-Download the .bat files and then open the file to start execution, orelse follow the below procedure
+Download the .zip file, extract it and then open the .bat file to start execution, orelse follow the below procedure

 Step 1 − Open the command prompt (cmd.exe).